icinganalysis/icinganalysis.github.io/content/basics/basics.md

 ## Some limitations

-This is marked "DRAFT" as there may yet be many revisions and additions.
+The Basics are a work in progress, as there may yet be many revisions and additions.
 However, it may be useful "as is" to some readers.

 These basics concepts by themselves will not make you a qualified aircraft design engineer,